Overview

 Payment Card

-If you enroll in a Health Care FSA, Limited Purpose FSA, Health Savings Account, and/or Parking Account, you will receive a payment card from Optum, the administrator for these accounts.
-If you enroll in multiple accounts (for example: Limited Purpose FSA and Health Savings Account), you will be issued a single payment card to use for both accounts.
+If you enroll in a Health Care FSA, Limited Purpose FSA, Health Savings Account, and/or Parking Account, you will receive a payment card from the administrator for these accounts.
+If you enroll in multiple accounts (for example: Limited Purpose FSA and Health Savings Account), you will be issued one payment card to use for both accounts.

-There is not a payment card issued for the Dependent Day Care or Transit Accounts.
-For these accounts, you are required to submit claims manually (electronically or via U.S. Mail) for reimbursement.
+In 2025, there is not a payment card issued for the Dependent Day Care or Transit Accounts.
+For these accounts, you are required to submit claims manually to Optum for reimbursement, electronically or via U.S. Mail.

 Forms & Resources